 A: Free radical molecules damage our body’s cells.
 These are caused by Pollution, stress and poor diet injury give rise to free.
 Antioxidant nutrients fight these dangerous oxidizing free radicals.
 They also stimulate our immune system to guard against cancer and other diseases and even slow the aging process.
-Major antioxidant vitamins are beta-carotene (provitamin A) C, and E. Antioxidant minerals selenium, manganese, zinc, copper, iron, and chromium form our body’s antioxidant enzymes.
+Major antioxidant vitamins are beta-carotene (vitamin A) C, and E. Antioxidant minerals selenium, manganese, zinc, copper, iron, and chromium from our body’s antioxidant enzymes.
 Spirulina has all these nutrients, and exceptionally high levels of beta-carotene and iron, and zinc in Spirulina.
 It also has SOD (Super Oxide Dismutase) – an enzyme which acts as a primary antioxidant defense in our body.

 Chinese scientists found the unique polysaccharides also have antioxidant properties.
 No doubt, Spirulina is one of the most powerful antioxidant foods.

 A: Spirulina is the richest beta carotene food, with a full spectrum of ten mixed carotenoids.
-About half are orange carotenes: alpha, beta and gamma and half are yellow xanthophylls.
+About half are orange carotene: alpha, beta and gamma and half are yellow xanthophylls.
 They work synergistically at different sites in our body to enhance antioxidant protection.

 A: Spirulina has one of nature’s highest levels of chlorophyll – about 1%.
 Chlorophyll is known for cleansing and detoxifying.
 It is sometimes called Green blood?
 Because it looks like the blood hemoglobin molecule.
 Blood has iron at its core, giving it a red color, and chlorophyll has magnesium, making it green.
 Spirulina’s beneficial effect on anemia could be due to this similarity combined with its high bioavailable iron.